Can Your Business Survive a Recession?

 20 Things Learned: Use Your Tribe

-Lesson 10: Use your tribe!
+Lesson 10: Make use of your tribe!
 Following on from Lesson 9 and the importance of networking is – use your tribe.
 Don’t underestimate the importance of people who know you well already.
-Tell people including your family, friends, old bosses and work colleagues what it is you are doing now, the benefits of outsourcing to a professional…Read more
+Tell people including your family, friends, old bosses and work colleagues what it is you are doing now, the benefits of outsourcing to…Read more

 20 Things Learned: Network